AppraiseQA/appraise/tasks.md

   - [ ] safari
   - [ ] firefox
 - [x] handle gracefully cases where the expected result is provided, but the file is not present
+- [ ] report problems better when the expected result is provided, but there is no example matching that name

 ## before 1.0
 - [ ] [headless firefox](https://hacks.mozilla.org/2017/12/using-headless-mode-in-firefox/)